LawrenceRadburn/FCC-Music-Player/README.md

 ## remove() method
 I used the remove() method alongside the classList property to remove classes from HTML elements.

+## removeAttribute() method
+I used the Element method removeAttribte() to remove ARIA attributes.

+## setAttribte() method
+I used the Element method setAttribute() to set the value of ARIA and boolean attributes.
+The setAttribute can take more than one argument.

+## forEach() method
+The forEach() method loops through and array and performs a function on each element of the array.

 ## Callback function
 A callback function is a function that is used as an argument of another function.